warlesoncandido/tutorial/README.md

   - Can be aligned on the screen as well as positioned using **(top, bottom, left, right)**

 **Tutorial.show(context,itens)**
-show() -   the show () method, receives two parameters, the context and the list of TutorialItens you created Now just run the Tutorial.show(context, itens)
+show() -   the show () method, receives two parameters, the context and the list of TutorialItems you created Now just run the Tutorial.show(context, itens)

 ```
 Tutorial.showTutorial(context, itens);
 ```

-# Good job now is so use.